 Information We Collect From You and About You

-Certain personal information must be supplied during the member, investor and borrower registration processes, as indicated below, in order to (a) enable registered users to login to the site, (b) determine borrowers' eligibility for loans through our proprietary credit scoring process, (c) verify borrowers' and investors' identities, (d) establish borrowers' and investors' ability to make and request loans by verifying that they are at least 18 years of age (or 19 to request a loan from Alabama and Nebraska), and (e) guard against potential fraud.
+Certain personal information must be supplied during the member, investor and borrower registration processes, as indicated below, in order to (a) enable registered users to login to the website, (b) determine borrowers' eligibility for loans through our proprietary credit scoring process, (c) verify borrowers' and investors' identities, (d) establish borrowers' and investors' ability to make and request loans by verifying that they are at least 18 years of age, and (e) guard against potential fraud.
 This basic personal information includes:

 When you register as a borrower, we will use this information to pull a credit report from a credit bureau to determine your creditworthiness as well as to help investors assess your loan request in the context of your overall financial situation.
 We will also use your required and optional information to facilitate activities and transactions that need to occur during online person-to-person lending, such as:

-· Maintaining regular communications with you concerning transactions you initiate, such as requesting information or assistance, submitting a loan request, making payments, transferring funds, etc.
+· maintaining regular communications with you concerning transactions you initiate, such as requesting information or assistance, submitting a loan request, making payments, transferring funds, etc.; and,

 When you register as an investor, we will request some required and optional data in order to facilitate such activities as:

-· Generating an investor profile on the site
+· generating an investor profile on the website;

-When you register on our site you will receive E-mails that confirm specific actions you requested.
-You will receive notifications confirming your registration, the successful verification of E-mail addresses and bank accounts, and confirmation of successful submissions of loan requests and portfolios.
+When you register on our website you will receive e-mails that confirm specific actions you requested.
+You will receive notifications confirming your registration, the successful verification of e-mail addresses and bank accounts, and confirmation of successful submissions of loan requests and portfolios.
 You will also receive progress updates on the status of loan requests and submitted portfolios.
 These are transactional notifications that you cannot opt out of receiving, as they are in place to protect the security of your account and your personal information.
-We will also send you responses to any E-mails you send us.
-From time to time, we will also send user surveys and requests for user feedback regarding user experience and site operations.
+We will also send you responses to any e-mails you send us.
+From time to time, we will also send user surveys and requests for user feedback regarding user experience and website operations.
 The completion of these surveys or requests for feedback is strictly voluntary.
-If you do not wish to receive these surveys or user feedback E-mails, you may opt out by writing to email@example.com or by following the unsubscribe instructions located at the bottom of each E-mail communication.
+If you do not wish to receive these surveys or user feedback e-mails, you may opt out by writing to firstname.lastname@example.org or by following the unsubscribe instructions located at the bottom of each e-mail communication.

-Peerform will send you E-mail notifications from time to time, and these are required elements of your transactions on our web site, such as confirmations of particular actions you have taken.
+Peerform will send you e-mail notifications from time to time, and these are required elements of your transactions on our website, such as confirmations of particular actions you have taken.
 These required notices are sent typically to notify you of a change in status such as when you are confirmed as a borrower or investor, or for legal or security purposes.
-For example, certain notifications are sent for your own protection to ensure that no one can make a change to your account without your knowledge, such as confirming the addition of a new E-mail address or linked external bank account.
+For example, certain notifications are sent for your own protection to ensure that no one can make a change to your account without your knowledge, such as confirming the addition of a new e-mail address or linked external bank account.
 These notifications are sent to you so that you can be assured that no one is making changes to your account without your knowledge.
-In other cases, these notifications involve changes to various legal agreements or site policies.
-Generally you may not opt out of these service related E-mails.
+In other cases, these notifications involve changes to various legal agreements or website policies.
+Generally you may not opt out of these service related e-mails.